Header photo

 Trends in new HIV infections

-HIV burden estimates from UNAIDS, 2023 release.
+HIV burden estimates from UNAIDS, 2024 release.
 Estimation of “no prevention or ARVs” trends from Goals, AEM and AIM models where available.
 For some countries estimates of burden are not available from UNAIDS.
-Global Fund portfolio indicates countries where the Global Fund invests.
+Global Fund portfolio indicates countries that have recently received Global Fund HIV and AIDS funding and have reported programmatic results over the past two cycles.

 Treatment, Care and Support

-Together with PEPFAR and other partners, we are making significant progress toward reaching WHO’s “treat all” guidance and the UNAIDS “95-95-95” strategy.
-Those efforts have significantly increased the number of people living with HIV who know their HIV status, the number of people on antiretroviral therapy and the number of people on antiretroviral therapy who have a suppressed viral load (when the amount of HIV in a person’s blood becomes so low that it is undetectable).
-In 2022, the number of people on antiretroviral therapy in Global Fund-supported countries rose to 78%, and 72% of people living with HIV had a suppressed viral load.
+Together with PEPFAR and other partners, we are making significant progress toward reaching WHO’s “treat all” guidance and the UNAIDS “95-95-95” targets.
+Those efforts have significantly increased the number of people living with HIV who know their HIV status, the number of people who know their status on antiretroviral therapy and the number of people on antiretroviral therapy who have a suppressed viral load (when the amount of HIV in a person’s blood becomes so low that it is undetectable and untransmissible).

-We also support multimonth dispensing of prevention, care and treatment products (over three months of medicine at a time), as well as community programs for antiretroviral therapy delivery, adherence support, community leadership, engagement and treatment literacy.
+We also support multimonth (three months or more of medicine or prevention products at a time) and community dispensing of HIV prevention, care and treatment products, as well as community programs for antiretroviral therapy delivery, adherence support, community leadership, engagement and treatment literacy.

 Prevention

 One crucial strategy in the battle against HIV is preventing transmission from mothers to babies.
-In countries where the Global Fund invests, in 2022 around 82% of mothers living with HIV received treatment to keep themselves healthy and prevent the virus from infecting their babies, compared to only 47% in 2010.
+In 2023 around 84% of mothers living with HIV received treatment to keep themselves healthy and prevent the virus from infecting their babies, compared to only 49% in 2010.

-• In 2018, the Global Fund signed multiyear framework agreements with suppliers of HIV medication and saved US$324 million by the end of 2021 and secured the supply of lifesaving drugs for over 4 million people.
+In 2018, the Global Fund signed multiyear framework agreements with suppliers of HIV medication, which saved US$324 million by the end of 2021 and secured the supply of lifesaving drugs for over 4 million people.

 Read the Latest Results Report